 At 32 percent, Generation Z respondents named Instagram influencers almost twice as often as consumers aged 25 and older (17 percent).
-Influencers from TikTok (28 percent), Facebook (eleven percent) and Twitter with five percent follow in the other places of the 16 to 24 year olds.
+Influencers from TikTok (28 percent), Facebook (eleven percent) and Twitter (five percent) follow in the other places among 16 to 24-year-olds.
 Older survey participants, on the other hand, find Facebook influencers the most authentic.
 They landed at 32 percent, followed by Instagram (17 percent), Twitter (nine percent) and TikTok (six percent).

 Users like to be informed daily

 The survey also asked how often consumers want to hear from influencers.
 Responses ranged from several times a day (30 percent), followed by once a day (19 percent), several times a week (18 percent) and once a week (14 percent).
 The most popular influencer channels besides social media among 16- to 24-year-olds are text messages (45 percent) and blog posts (44 percent), while 25- to 34-year-olds prefer blog posts (47 percent) and email messages (45 percent). (pte)